 Within the Terminal 3 Arrival Hall, you will find 2 sim card stores, one for Vodafone, and the other for Lyca Mobile.
-Vodafone is one of the more popular networks in Italy, and has a lot of coverage but their airport pricing is hiked up and is one of the most expensive sims in Italy.
+Vodafone is one of the more popular networks in Italy and has good 4G and 5G coverage but their airport pricing is hiked up and is one of the most expensive sims in Italy.

 In the baggage collection area, you’ll find a Tutto store that offers sim cards and mobile hotspots.
 But once again, their prices are really hiked up.

 If you’re traveling into other areas of the EU, make sure to check what data roaming allowances are included in these operators’ plans.
 Some of the sim cards for sale in the airports have low data limits when you travel outside of Italy.

 Buying a sim card within Rome is so much cheaper than buying one at Rome FCO airport, and there are so many more options.
 Plus, you can top up sim cards purchased within Rome whereas the airport sim cards cannot always be topped up.

 Within Rome’s city center and around the outside of Vatican City, you will find loads of stores selling TIM sim cards, Vodafone Sim Cards and Lyca Mobile sim cards.
 You’ll also be able to find sim card stores in some of the bigger train stations.